skylinesketch/SkylineSketch/dataset/Dataset.md

 * `c`: contains the source C++ codes for generating anti-related, co-related distributions.
 * `python`: contains the source python codes for generating synthetic datasets.
-* `expr`: contains the synthetic datasets that are used in the evaluations.

 ## How to generate datasets

-We have provided all datasets that we used in the evaluations in `expr`.

-Next, we describe how we generate synthetic datasets.

 * First, generate co-related and anti-related distributions